Multiple Lightning Strikes. (Photo contributor: Lawrence B. Stack, MD.)

 HIGH-ALTITUDE PULMONARY EDEMA

 High-altitude pulmonary edema (HAPE) is a form of noncardiogenic pulmonary edema, generally beginning within the first 2 to 4 days after ascent above 2500 m (8200 ft).
 The earliest symptoms are fatigue, weakness, dyspnea on exertion, and decreased exercise performance.
 Symptoms of Acute mountain sickness (AMS) such as headache, anorexia, and lassitude may also be present, but HAPE may develop without AMS.
 First symptoms usually include persistent dry cough and dyspnea followed by tachycardia, tachypnea, and cyanosis at rest.
-Patients suffering from HAPE often experience sudden onset of symptoms upon awakening after the second night at ...
+Patients suffering from HAPE often experience sudden onset of symptoms upon awakening after the second night at altitude.
+Eventually the victim ...